Pathfinder 2e - Practical Guide to Snares

 The phrase "Crafting Snares" is immediately confusing.
 Unlike most items which you can craft and move around, Snares are not portable.
 You need to carry your raw materials and tools (see Tools and Materials, below) and craft the Snare wherever you want to place it.

 Snares are built in a single 5-foot square.
-While it's not specified, I assume that you need to be in or adjacent to this square throughout the crafting process, but that's never specified.
-The Snare is triggered when a creature enters the Snare's square, so if you create a Snare in your own space you're fine until you exit the Snare's square.
-That sounds like an unimportant, pedantic rule to fixate on, but if you're crafting snares in combat the different between placing them in your square or an adjacent square is very impactful.
+The Craft activity has the Manipulate trait, which means that you must be able to reach whatever your crafting, so you need to be in or adjacent to this square throughout the crafting process.
+The Snare is triggered when a creature enters the Snare's square, so if you create a Snare in your own space you're fine unless you exit the Snare's square and then return to it.

 There's no listed restriction on how a Snare can be placed.
 It's never specified if the square needs to be on the ground, though I think that's the intent.
 It's also never specified if more than one Snare can be in the same space.
 Check with your GM.